cisagov/development-guide/dev_envs/mac-env-setup.md

 brew install docker docker-compose
 ```

-After the installation you will want to run the following to verify the
+After the installation you will want to run the following to verify
 a successful installation.

 ```console